Extended Weyl groups, Hurwitz transitivity and weighted projective lines II: a uniform approach: Notation, terminology and basic facts

 Notice that in \cite[Section 2.1]{STW16} a simply laced generalized root system consists of more information, namely of a lattice, a symmetric bilinear form, a set of roots and an element called Coxeter transformation.

-A direct calculation yields the signature of the symmetric bilinear form $(-,-)$ in an extended space:
+A direct calculation yields the signature of the symmetric bilinear form $(-\mid -)$ in an extended space:

-\begin{Lemma} Let $(V, B, (-,-))$ be an extended space.
-The signature of $(-,-)$ is $(|B|-2,1,1)$, $(|B|-2,0,2)$ or $(|B|-1,0,1)$ where the first, the second and the third entries are the geometric dimensions of the positive, the negative and the zero eigenvalues, respectively. \end{Lemma}
+\begin{Lemma} Let $(V, B, (-\mid-))$ be an extended space.
+The signature of $(-\mid -)$ is $(|B|-2,1,1)$, $(|B|-2,0,2)$ or $(|B|-1,0,1)$ where the first, the second and the third entries are the geometric dimensions of the positive, the negative and the zero eigenvalues of the form, respectively. \end{Lemma}

 \begin{remark} $\phantom{0}$ \begin{itemize} \item[(a)] Notice that not all the possible triples are the signature of an extended space (see Proposition~\ref{def:basic} (a)). \item[(b)] Lemma \ref{lem:signature} can also be deduced for $r\geq 3$ in terms of the tilting theory.
 In fact, it is a combination of \cite[Proposition 18.8]{Len99} and \cite[Section 10]{HTT07}.
 For the so-called $T_{p,q,r}$ cases it is also proven in \cite[Chapter 5.11]{Ebe07}. \end{itemize} \end{remark}